 UX determines how to improve the experience a user has with a company’s website, app or other online product.
 Knowledgeable UX designers can make a direct correlation between good design and monetary value.
 Identifying problem spots, such as complicated drop-down menus or misplaced category lists, is a major part of UX.
 This expertise helps companies research and predict the increased use of their digital products and services.

 According to Edoho-Eket, UX focuses on what needs to be changed while UI determines how it will look once it has been changed.
 In UX, research can address where users have problems and in UI, the goal is to find the best solutions for them.

-About course specifics, Edoho-Eket added, “In our sixteen week program, we’ll mostly focus on digital products like the web, apps, kiosks and anything like a digital or software interface.”
+About course specifics, Edoho-Eket added, “In our fourteen-week program, we’ll mostly focus on digital products like the web, apps, kiosks and anything like a digital or software interface.”

 Nossi College of Art’s User Experience and User Interface Design Certificate Program is scheduled to begin in fall of 2018.